stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Using external plugins in your project

 To use external Prettier plugins, simply install them along with Prettier in your project.

+## Configuring Prettier+

+Prettier+ automatically detects any supported configuration files in your project, including those located in subfolders (e.g. in monorepos), and uses them by default.

+If no configuration files are found, Prettier+ will fall back to the options set in the extension or project settings.

+You can also force Prettier+ to always use these settings — even if configuration files are present — by enabling the `Ignore Configuration Files` option.

+Additionally, you can specify a global configuration file in the extension or workspace settings.
+When set, this file takes precedence over all other configurations — project settings, local configuration files, and extension defaults will be ignored.

 ## Ignoring files